Awresh/GhostLine/README.md

 # GhostLine
-This is a anonymose chat webapplication
+This is an anonymous chat web application